stephen-fox/rizin-tools/rz-paths/README.md

 # rz-paths

-rz-paths finds code paths between a child symbold and parent symbol using rizin.
+rz-paths finds code paths between a child symbol and a parent symbol using rizin.

 ## Usage